JuanjoFernandez/pandas-challenge/README.md

 ![Pandas Challenge](Resources/panda_header.png)

-## This project consists of two daya analysis: the micro-transactions by players in an independent f2p videogame and some students metric for an education district
+## This project consists of  analyzing the micro-transactions by players in an independent f2p videogame (Heroes of Pymoli)

 # ***Changelog:***